-You can find more information on how to let contracts in a way which is fully compliant with EU and UK procurement law in the final report of the project which is available to download from the downloads section on this page.
+You can find more information on how to let contracts in a way which is fully compliant with EU and UK procurement law in the final report of the project.
 Sections 2.2 and 2.3 provide a summary of the legal position.

-There is also a more detailed report, highlighting the issues again under the downloads section on this page.
+There is also a more detailed report, highlighting the issues in the document.